SpaceXAce11/Carbone42/ReadMe.txt

 I have noticed there are a LOT of differnt Carbone42 color tables that are used by the DOW's.
 I have decided to make a bunch of them and upload them.
 They are free to use and made by me.
-I have used the Carbone42 Reflectivity from Wx Tools for the colors <3 These are all Base Reflectivity, I will make Base Velocity at some point.
+I have used the Carbone42 Reflectivity from Wx Tools as a refrence for the colors <3 These are all Base Reflectivity, I will make Base Velocity at some point.

 All the colortables have the image/video source that i based the colortable off of, just open it with notepad to see!